Konrad Krajewski: Papal Almoner

 On 3 August 2013, Pope Francis appointed him Papal Almoner, the formal title of which office is "Almoner of His Holiness."
 At the same time, he was made Titular Archbishop of Beneventum.
 He was consecrated on 17 September 2013 by Cardinal Giuseppe Bertello with Archbishops Piero Marini and Władysław Ziółek as co-consecrators.
 Pope Francis attended the consecration.

 On the Pope's behalf, the almoner carries out acts of charity and raises the money to fund them.
 Krajewski's office funds its work by selling customized parchments with a photograph of the pope and an inscription in calligraphy that document papal blessings granted on a special occasion, such as a wedding, baptism or priestly ordination.
 All proceeds go directly to the works of charity.
-In 2012, the office spent one million Euro (US$1.4 million) on 6,500 requests for help.
+In 2012, the office spent one million euros (US$1.4 million) on 6,500 requests for help.

 Krajewski described how Francis has redefined the little-known office of papal almoner: "The Holy Father told me at the beginning: 'You can sell your desk.
 You don't need it.
 You need to get out of the Vatican.
 Don't wait for people to come ringing.
-You need to go out and look for the poor'", Krajewski said.
+You need to go out and look for the poor," Krajewski said.
 Requests for aid that the pope receives are delivered to the almoner daily, sometimes accompanied with notations in the pope's hand.
 Archbishop Krajewski has visited homes for the elderly and distributed funds to the needy.
 He spent four days on the island of Lampedusa after a migrant boat carrying Eritreans capsized, praying with police divers as they worked to raise the dead from the sea floor.
 In June 2015, Archbishop Krajewski announced plans for a thirty-bed, volunteer-run dormitory for the homeless near the Vatican.
 Krajewski said the entire initiative was aimed at "giving people their dignity."
 It opened in October 2015.